The Underrated iPhone Setting That Drastically Dropped My Usage (It Boosted My Productivity Too!)

 (Image credit: Mia Baker/Unsplash)

-Tristan Harris knows all about how our phones have such a hold over us.
-A former Design Ethicist at Google, Harris has made it his life’s work to “reform the attention economy” with his non-profit initiative Time Well Spent and the think tank bastion he founded called The Center for Humane Technology.
+So I decided to try the “grayscale iPhone” trick, which is recommended by experts like Tristan Harris, a former design ethicist at Google, who’s made it his life’s work to “reform the attention economy” with his movement dubbed Time Well Spent and the think tank bastion he founded called The Center for Humane Technology

 (Image credit: Rose Carson)